 We are frequently retained by corporate stakeholders, including boards of directors, audit committees and general counsel, to conduct internal investigations of suspected employee misconduct and “whistleblower” complaints.
 The skills and experience of our lawyers enable them to investigate suspected wrongdoing thoroughly and efficiently.
 We understand our clients’ businesses and can properly scope the investigation, evaluate the potential impact of the investigation results, make decisions about any reporting to government authorities and formulate appropriate corrective measures.

-Our clients include Fortune 500 and other publicly traded companies, closely held corporations, nonprofit organizations, corporate directors and executives and public officials.
+Our clients include Fortune 500 and other publicly traded companies, closely held corporations, nonprofit organizations, corporate directors and executives, professionals, and public officials.
 We are available to defend companies, domestic and foreign, in “bet-the-business” litigation or to provide counseling and advice on the narrowest technical matters.

 We successfully defend clients in a wide range of criminal investigations and related civil inquiries matters, including alleged violations in the following subject matter areas: